geoagentic

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it finds info about notable/historic landmarks, towns, and remarkable sites near a coordinate, with concrete examples.
-It distinguishes from sibling tools like geo-geocode or geo-route.
+The description clearly states the tool finds info about notable/historic landmarks, towns, and remarkable sites near a coordinate.
+It uses specific verbs ('Find info') and resource ('landmarks, towns, sites'), and distinguishes from sibling tools like geo-geocode, geo-reverse, geo-route, etc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.